BlueWalker/BeaconLib/README.md

 - describeContents method for Beacon.
 Forgot what I'm supposed to return here.
 - Figure out more functionality for the library
 - Add more checks to compatibility manager?
-- Go through all TODO's in the code
 - Implement Distance functionality
+- Make the example application look nicer
+- Smooth out functionality of the